wware/iac_tutorial/README.md

     * Get a decent amount of RAM, I'm choosing 6 gig.
     * Create a virtual hard disk, VDI format, dynamically allocated, 20 gigs.
     * System > Processor, enable PAE/NX
-    * Display > Screen, enable 3d acceleration
+    * Display > Screen, enable 3d acceleration, and use a good amount of video RAM (16 meg?) to allow full-screen mode
     * Storage - select the 16.04 ISO as the optical drive for this VM
     * Click OK at the bottom.
 * Hit "Start" to begin the installation.
 Click thru all the standard stuff.